ujoteam/dotta-license/README.md

 # Roles-based Permissions

-Issuance of new products and unsold inventory levels is centrally controlled.
-There are three roles:
+Issuance of new products and unsold inventory levels is centrally controlled by the owner.

-* CEO
-* CFO and
-* COO

 Some of the smart contract functions are open to anyone and some are restricted by role.
 The table below shows the permissions for each: